Orange-OpenSource/fiware-cepheus/doc/examples/4_CepAndBrokerAndOrion/index.md

 Cepheus-CEP sends a `subscribeContext` request in order to receive notifications from the Cepheus-Broker for the Room Context Entity.

-Then the script sending temperatures updates to Cepheus-lb that sends notifications to Cepheus-CEP and forward updates to mock-orion.
+Then the script sending temperatures updates to Cepheus-Broker that sends notifications to Cepheus-CEP and forward updates to mock-orion.
 You can theses sends and forwards in the logs of the two applications.

 Go back to the terminal where you launched first the LB then after the CEP.
 You should see temperatures as "EventIn" beeing logged in CEP logs.